Former Amazon worker charged with giving secret info to frat brother

 All three people are named in the complaint from the Securities and Exchange Commission.

-The agency said Rezakhani "aimed to establish a successful track record with the trading" in hopes of attracting investors for a New York hedge fund he planned to open with Sadeghi.
+The agency said Rezakhani "aimed to establish a successful track record with the trading" in hopes of attracting investors for a New York hedge fund he planned to open with Sadeghi, who was working as an engineer at the time.

 Related: Senators say Trump adviser Icahn may have broken trading laws